Aufree/ESTMusicPlayer/README.md

 Enesco is an elegant and simple iOS music player based on DOUAudioStreamer.

+This project is made with love by [The EST Group](http://est-group.org/).

 ## Requirements

 * An iPhone/iPad running iOS 8.0+